 Once you sell your home, it’s time to settle with your lender.
 Usually, before selling your home, you have agreed upon a specific amount that needs to be paid.
 Now that your home has sold, it’s time to pay off the remaining balance due and settle any other outstanding fees or late payments.
 After this is finalized, you can start repairing your credit score, which at least hasn’t been tarnished by an Indiana foreclosure.

 Step 5: Start Fresh

 Facing foreclosure in Indiana can be an overwhelming experience.
 But hopefully, with the steps we’ve laid out, you can have some peace of mind.
 Finding the right buyer and communicating with your lender will go a long way in helping you through the foreclosure process.

 If you’re facing foreclosure in Indiana and looking for a reputable local homebuyer, give Time Worthy Property Solutions a call today.
 Time Worthy Property Solutions is a professional home buying company that specializes in helping homeowners sell on their terms.
-They buy houses in as-is condition, no matter the reason or challenge.
+We buy houses in Indianapolis in as-is condition, no matter the reason or challenge.
 If you would like to learn more about how it works or about their team, visit their website for more information.
 Or if you’re about to deal with an Indiana foreclosure, get a free, no-obligation cash offer today!